What is the gift tax?

 If you have recently received a financial gift (yay you!) from someone in your life, it is essential to understand your tax responsibilities, if any.

-With the gift tax, the person sending the gift, also known as the donee, is responsible for paying any gift taxes owned.
+As a US citizen using the gift tax remember the person sending the gift, also known as the donee, is responsible for paying any gift taxes owned.
 This includes contributions including but not limited to: property, checks, and other assets.

 In short, the donee must file Form 709 to report any and all gifts exceeding $16,000 annually (2022).
 In exceptional circumstances, you may agree to pay the gift tax as the recipient.
 This will require you to consult with a tax professional.